lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Acknowledgments

-\begin{leftbar} The work of Ranalli has been developed under the support of ``Fondo Ricerca di Ateneo, Universit\`a degli Studi di Perugia, edition 2021, project: AIDMIX'''.
-The work of Marino has been supported by the grant ``Dipartimenti Eccellenti 2023-2027'', from Italian Ministry of Education, University and Research.
-The work of Salvati has been supported by the grant ``PRIN 2022 PNRR Prot.
-P2022TB5JF: Quantification in the Context of Dataset Shift (QuaDaSh)'' from Italian Ministry of Education, University and Research. \end{leftbar}
+The work of Ranalli has been developed under the support of ``Fondo Ricerca di Ateneo, Universit\`a degli Studi di Perugia, edition 2021, project: AIDMIX''.
+The work of Marino has been supported by the ``Department of Excellence'' projects, 2018-2025 and 2023-2027, from Italian Ministry of Education, University and Research.
+The work of Salvati has been supported by the grant ``PRIN 2025 PNRR Prot.
+P2025TB5JF: Quantification in the Context of Dataset Shift (QuaDaSh)'' from Italian Ministry of Education, University and Research. {"The work of Alf\`o has been supported by Sapienza university grant n.
+RG124191029C1395 ``Latent variable models for complex health data''.}